Electrical Solutions

 Electrical Testing (EICR Testing)

 Maintain electrical safety and compliance with an Electrical Installation Condition Report (EICR).
+Our team of Electrical Engineers provide comprehensive Electrical Testing to ensure your business remains safe and compliant with regulatory standards.

 What is an EICR certificate?

 An EICR certificate is an official document that outlines the results of an electrical assessment.
 A qualified engineer will conduct a thorough test of all electrical components at your premises, before producing a report on their findings and recommendations.
 This helps ensure all electrical components are installed correctly, working efficiently, and safe to use.
+Without regular electrical servicing and testing, systems could become faulty, leading to safety hazards at your premises.
+We work with you to minimise any downtime for Fixed Wire Testing, including working outside of peak operational hours and during shutdown periods.

 EICR’s act as a crucial benchmark to make sure your electrical systems are compliant, while also ensuring the safety of people in your premises.
 Also known as Fixed Wire Testing and Periodic Inspection Testing, EICR tests play a key role in making sure your electrical components are safe for continued use.